 - Satisfy all of the Kansas Wesleyan University Liberal Studies and Foundational Requirements as described in the Kansas Wesleyan academic catalog.
 Students should note that Washington University has additional requirements for the Humanities and Social Sciences.
 In particular, at least 18 hours must be taken in Humanities and Social Sciences, with at least six hours in Humanities and at least six hours in Social Sciences, and at least three credit hours at the 300- or 400-level.
-This may require additional courses beyond the Liberal Studies Requirements. - 2.
-Take the following core pre-engineering courses: - a.
-MATH 145, 245, 246, and 310 - b.
-CHEM123
+This may require additional courses beyond the Liberal Studies Requirements.

+- 2. Take the following core pre-engineering courses:

+- a.
+MATH 145, MATH 245, MATH 246, and MATH 251

+- b.
+CHEM 123

 - c.
-PHYS 221 and 222
+PHYS 221 and PHYS 222

 - d.
-COMP 221, 225, or 331
+COMP 132, COMP 225, or COMP 331

 - 3. Complete the following additional requirements depending on the specific course of study to be pursued at the Washington University:

 - a.
 Biomedical Engineering

 - i.
-BIOL 110 and 226
+BIOL 110 and BIOL 226

 - ii.
 CHEM 124

 - b.
 Chemical Engineering

 - i.
-BIOL 110 and 102
+BIOL 110 and BIOL 102

 - ii.
-CHEM 124, 300, and 310
+CHEM 124, CHEM 300, and CHEM 310

-- Computer Science and Computer Engineering
+- c.
+Computer Science and Computer Engineering

 - i.
-A second course from: COMP 221, 225, or 331
+A second course from: COMP 132, COMP 225, or COMP 331

 - 4. Complete two years of engineering courses at Washington University, as determined by the requirements for the specific course of engineering to be followed.